Sci-Fi Films of the ’60s

 Depicts weightlessness (by means of monkey).
 Talks about difficulty breathing Martian atmosphere (as I recall, at the time the measurements of its thickness varied greatly).

-They encounter a meteor, with the result that for most of the film we miss West’s wonderful presence.
+They encounter a meteor, with the result that for most of the movie we miss West’s wonderful presence.

 The scenery is colorful, anyway, and the plot is busy, anyway.
 So it’s not completely un-watchable.